-1st offering: 2018 - 2019 school year In the final course of the Biomedical Sciences sequence, students build on the knowledge and skills gained from previous courses to design innovative solutions for the most pressing health challenges of the 21st century.
+in the final course of the Biomedical Sciences sequence, students build on the knowledge and skills gained from previous courses to design innovative solutions for the most pressing health challenges of the 21st century.
 Students address topics ranging from public health and biomedical engineering to clinical medicine and physiology.
 They have the opportunity to work on an independent design project with a mentor or advisor from a university, medical facility, or research institution.